OpenSourceEconomics/OpenSourceEconomics.github.io/resources.md

 * [Introduction to Python](https://www.youtube.com/playlist?list=PLVR_rJLcetzkqoeuhpIXmG9uQCtSoGBz1){:target="_blank"}.
 The course offers an introduction to Python and PyData stack such as numpy, panda, matplotlib, scipy and statsmodels.

+* [Introduction to Programming and Numerical Analysis](https://numeconcopenhagen.netlify.app/){:target="_blank"}.
+The course introduces students to Python and enables to numerically solve simple economic models and perform basic data analysis.

+* [Foundations of Computational Economics](https://fedor.iskh.me/compecon){:target="_blank"}.
+This course offers a good introduction to Python and also covers a wide range of more advanced topics useful for students and researchers interested in computational economics.